 A well-selected system can result in internal efficiencies, as well as increased satisfaction.
 Avoid making a quick decision based upon internal struggles, vendor pressure, or other factors, and be prepared for the conversion of a system to take 6 to 12 months to complete, depending upon the complexity and the vendor’s conversion schedule.

-CliftonLarsonAllen (CLA) works with financial institutions through a carefully planned and diligently followed process to help you reduce costs and set performance expectations.
+CliftonLarsonAllen (CLA) works with financial institutions through a carefully planned and diligently followed system assessment and selection process to help you reduce costs and set performance expectations.
 Our process can help you meet strategic initiatives and avoid selecting a system that could pose a negative impact or cause adverse conditions in your institution.